Posts

 Image

-This morning our lovely Year 3 children from St Pius X had a very special trip to Blessed Sacrament Church, where we attended a Catholic Mass with Father Paul .
+This morning our lovely Year 3 children from St Pius X had a very special trip to Blessed Sacrament Church, where we attended a Mass with Father Paul .
 During the Mass, the children listened carefully to the readings and prayers.
 They especially enjoyed responding during the service and taking time to reflect.
 The children showed wonderful respect throughout the visit and asked some thoughtful questions afterwards.
 It was a lovely opportunity for Year 3 to deepen their understanding of our faith and experience Catholic worship in a meaningful way.
 A big thank you to Father Paul and everyone at Blessed Sacrament Church for welcoming us so warmly.
 It was a peaceful and memorable day for all of us.
 I liked hearing all about Jesus Blessed

 Year 3 travel back to Ancient Egypt in class trip!